Salmonier Waterfront Property

 10 baths

 This 6.23 Acre property overlooks the Salmonier River (immediately across the road)!
-With some investment/renovations (***Being offered in as-is-where-is condition***) and the right ideas and imagination, the possibilities are immense.
-Huge bonus to be situated immediately across the street
+While it is in need of some investment and renovations (***Being offered in as-is-where-is condition***) and the right ideas and imagination, the possibilities are immense.
+Huge bonus to be situated immediately

 Listed by: Donald Norris ,Re/max Infinity Realty Inc. (709) 690-5585